phaith/scala-fundamental/FunctionalProgrammingExercises1.md

     def multiplyTwo(a:Int):Int
     ```

-2. write function `calcList` which takes list of int and 1 function that which takes 1 integers and returns the list that already applied the function.
+2. write function `calcList` which takes list of int and 1 function which takes 1 integers and returns the list that already applied the function.
 //use D1 as param
     ```scala
     def calcList(a:List[Int], c:Int => Int)